 The appearance and structure are similar to those of the French front, but the top four buttons under the collar are detachable so that they can be replaced with tuxedo rivets.
 I recommend using this option only when buying a tuxedo shirt.

 Tuxedo Front Pleated

-Another classic formal style, with 10 7/16-inch pleats on each side of the front placket.
-The folds are made from the folds of the fabric on the front of the shirt.
+Another classic formal style with 10 7/16-inch pleats on each side of the front placket is the pleated tuxedo placket.
+The tuxedo shirt folds are made from the folds of the fabric on the front of the shirt.
 The four buttons at the top under the collar can be detached for replacement with tuxedo rivets.

-A luxurious tuxedo or classic black option can complement the bold look of the shirt.
-Once again, I recommend this style only when sporting a tux.
+This pleated tuxedo shirt or classic black option can complement the bold look of the shirt.
+Once again, I recommend this style only when sporting a tuxedo shirt.
 Otherwise, you run the risk of looking woefully out of place.

 Soft Wide Front Placket

 The soft wide front placket is a traditional version of the casual soft front placket.
 The placket is ¼-inch wider than the 1 ½-inch soft front placket and has the same soft, unfused structure.
 It is very suitable for casual shirts, especially those who prefer a more conservative look.

 Now that you know what plackets are and how many different styles there are, you should have a much easier time finding the right ones for various occasions.
 And if you’re ever unsure, simply refer back to this entry to brush up on your plackets.

 What is a placket on clothing?